Juveniles Defense Attorney in Duval County

 - Disorderly conduct: This can include fighting, loitering in certain areas, or even creating too much noise.

 Kids will be kids.
 Sometimes they will make bad choices or get out of line.
-The right lawyer can argue that there is a good person whose future should not be tainted by misstep.
+Whether accused of a DUI, a drug crime, or some other charge, the right lawyer can argue that there is a good person whose future should not be tainted by misstep.
 The right Jacksonville juvenile defense lawyer can find alternatives to incarceration and a criminal record that follows them into adulthood.
 While juvenile records are relatively easy to seal, this is not the case with adult criminal records.
+When your child is arrested, it is imperative to contact an experienced juvenile defense attorney as soon as possible.
+It is no secret the negative impact a criminal conviction can have on someone, so putting that label on a juvenile is something we aim to avoid at all costs.
+Fighting for the rights of you, your child, or any of our clients and obtaining the best possible is our utmost priority.